 Here are some of the most popular sports in Barbados

 Barbados has long established itself as the premium golfing location of the Caribbean.
-It has 4 acclaimed courses from which to choose.
-Boasting 48 holes across three distinctive courses Sandy Lane is a popular choice of play for guests and residents alike.
+It has several acclaimed courses from which to choose.

 Royal Westmoreland offers a par 72, 7045 yard championship course designed by Robert Trent Jones Junior.
 Offering rolling fairways, striking views and a lush tropical landscape it is consistently rated as one of the top courses in the Caribbean.
 Being a private estate, golf access is available only to those living or renting in Royal Westmoreland although limited rounds may be secured by pre-scheduled appointment.
 Browse our properties to rent in Royal Westmoreland.

 Other golf courses on the island include those at Rockley and Apes Hill on the West Coast.
 Barbados Golf Club located to the South is also popular.
 Each of these courses is openly available for play with set rates and tee times.
 Whilst these courses are of a smaller scale all offer beautiful views and opportunity to enhance your handicap through their own unique challenge.

 Golf is one of the most popular sports in Barbados.